 You need the following to provision an Oracle Solaris 11.1 operating system:

-Oracle Enterprise Manager Ops Center Enterprise Controller and Proxy Controller installed on an Oracle Solaris 11 operating system.
+Enterprise Controller and Proxy Controller installed on a system running the Oracle Solaris 11.1 or later operating system.

 Oracle Solaris 11 Software Update Library.
 This example uses Oracle Solaris 11.1 SRU 16.4 content.

 SPARC-based platform with at least OpenBoot PROM (OBP) version 4.17 installed.